 - Alibaba is not your ordinary e-commerce website like Jumia

 - Buy at own risk.
 Alibaba does not offer any buyer protection.
 If you receive defective goods or get scammed, expect no refund.

 Why you should source goods from Alibaba

 The most common reason Ugandan entrepreneurs want source products from China, and in particular through China’s ecommerce platform Alibaba, is because they want to take advantage of the low manufacturing costs in China.
 The cost of manufacturing in China is way cheaper than it is in Uganda, Africa, Europe and other parts of the world.

 Cheap products are great for small businesses that looking to make a profit by selling them at competitive price, however, that isn’t the only reason Alibaba isn’t an attractive place to find goods.
-Below is I list the reasons you should source your goods through Alibaba:
+Below I list the reasons why you should source your goods through Alibaba: